stetso/mini_admin/README.md

 pip uninstall mini_admin
 ```

 from within the environment where it was installed.
-Unfortunately, the database is not removed automatically, so please remove it manually.
+Unfortunately, the database is currently not removed automatically, so you need to remove it by hand.
 It lives in the home folder in `~/.mini_admin/admin.db`.